Hebden School Head Teachers

 In the 1891 census, Mary is to be found as a fully-qualified headmistress at Buckden School, in Wharfedale, and we suspect that she had been there for a few years by then.
-She had somehow acquired a niece, who was living with her, Sarah Ellen being the daughter of her elder brother William.
-Sarah was to live with her until her marriage to a Buckden lad in 1904.
+She had by then acquired a niece, Sarah Ellen.
+Sarah was the daughter of her elder brother, William, whose wife had died in 1885.
+Sarah was to live with Mary until her marriage to a Buckden lad in 1904.

 Mary's mother died towards the end of 1893, and we believe that Mary was obliged to return to Standish with Sarah Ellen to look after her father.
-She must have been held in high regard, because she was presented with a fine teapot, now in the care of Peter Vetch of Buckden, by the parents of the children at the school.
+She must have been held in high regard by the parents of the children at the school, because she was presented with a fine teapot, now in the care of Peter Vetch of Buckden.

 Mary and Sarah stayed in Standish until her father died in 1900.
 In 1901 her occupation on the census was "Retired schoolmistress"!
 However, either her money ran out, or Standish High Street didn't compare favourably with Buckden, because by 1903 she had returned to her old job, where she stayed until 1919, when she moved to Hebden to become headmistress of Hebden School, living at Town Hill.
 Here she stayed until 1926, when she would have been 62.
-We then believe that she retired to Haslingden, where she died in 1937.
+Indications are that she then retired to Morecambe, where she died in 1937, although this is uncertain.